hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `total_min_node_count` - (Optional) Total minimum number of nodes in the NodePool.
     Must be >=0 and <= `total_max_node_count`.
 Cannot be used with per zone limits.
+    Total size limits are supported only in 1.24.1+ clusters.

 * `total_max_node_count` - (Optional) Total maximum number of nodes in the NodePool.
     Must be >= total_min_node_count.
 Cannot be used with per zone limits.
+    Total size limits are supported only in 1.24.1+ clusters.

-* `location_policy` - (Optional) Location policy specifies the algorithm used when scaling-up the node pool. \
+* `location_policy` - (Optional) Location policy specifies the algorithm used when scaling-up the node pool.
+Location policy is supported only in 1.24.1+ clusters.
-    "BALANCED" - Is a best effort policy that aims to balance the sizes of available zones. \
+    * "BALANCED" - Is a best effort policy that aims to balance the sizes of available zones.
-    "ANY" - Instructs the cluster autoscaler to prioritize utilization of unused reservations, and reduce preemption risk for Spot VMs.
+    * "ANY" - Instructs the cluster autoscaler to prioritize utilization of unused reservations, and reduce preemption risk for Spot VMs.

 <a name="nested_management"></a>The `management` block supports: